nykotar/weeklyrvdrillbot/README.md

 # weeklyrvdrillbot

-Discord bot for generating weekly remote viewing challenges.
+Discord bot for generating weekly remote viewing challenges and more.